IQTLabs/gamutRF/README.md

 gamutRF provides a tool to demodulate AM/FM audio from a recording as an example use case.

-* Use the ```freqxlator``` tool to make new recording at no more than 1Msps and has the frequency to be demodulated centered.
+* Use the ```freqxlator``` tool to make a new recording at no more than 1Msps and has the frequency to be demodulated centered.
 * Use the ```airspyfm``` tool to demodulate audio to a WAV file.

 For example, to decode an FM recording which must be at the center frequency of a recording: